Construction Project Management Services and Construction Books

 Construction is a unique industry because many workers are transient – they aren’t full-time with one employer.
 Some are unskilled laborers, new to the construction industry going from one work opportunity to another – one day working on a farm, the next at a construction site and then moving elsewhere.
 Projects are of a relatively short duration so crews move from one project to another.
 Each project has its own unique rules, requirements and safety hazards.
 Employees work for different managers who often demand different standards and enforce discipline in different manners.

-So what should we do to improve on-site project communication and employee performance?
+So here is what you should do to improve on-site project communication and employee performance.

-Many companies don’t even have a company induction.
-Employment contracts are usually fairly limited and the conditions aren’t adequately explained to new recruits, nor are the consequences of breaches to the rules fully illuminated.
+Many contractors don’t even have a company induction.
+Employment contracts are usually fairly limited, and the conditions aren’t adequately explained to new recruits, nor are the consequences of breaches to the rules fully illuminated.

-Inductions are an opportunity to welcome newcomers to the project and give them a basic overview of what the company is doing and how they’ll fit in.
+Construction project inductions are an opportunity to welcome newcomers to the project and give them a basic overview of what the contractor is building and how they’ll fit in.
 Project inductions should include the following:

 • A welcoming statement